xrootd/howto/docs/tpc/S3storge.md

     - The default space is /tmp.
 It can be changed by unix environment variable **DAVIX_STAGING_AREA**
   * xrootd needs the XrdClHttp plugin and configuration to load the plugin.
-The rpm for this plugin is available in EPEL as `xrdcl-http`
+The rpm for this plugin (and the configuration file) is available in EPEL as `xrdcl-http`
   * Install the Davix rpm (available from EPEL).

 ### Checksum and an example /etc/xrootd/xrdadler32.sh